 Your thyroid gland is an impressive little powerhouse.
-It is responsible for maintaining your body’s metabolism and produces two hormones that help maintain core body temperature and production of amino acids and proteins.
+It is responsible for maintaining your body’s metabolism and produces two hormones that help maintain core body temperature and the production of amino acids and proteins.
 However, these hormones are also notorious for causing all sorts of health conditions when they are out of balance.
 That can include a thyroid headache.

 Your Thyroid Gland